PHILOSOPHY AND VALUES

 JUSTICE, EQUITY, DIVERSITY, AND INCLUSION (JEDI) LETTER

-At the time of writing this we are one month away from embarking on Scatico’s 100th summer.
-A centennial is a milestone that demands reflecting.
-It’s a number that asks us to pause, to remember, to imagine.
+Scatico is a community steeped in tradition and history – but it is our vow as owners and directors to continue to reflect, listen, grow, and evolve.
 As child development professionals, we are always looking forward; always thinking of the next generation of leaders, thinkers, and doers and how to do better by them, and for them.

-Among the many pivotal events and forces that have shaped our most recent chapter in history is the loud and unequivocal call for racial justice, equity, and progress that extends beyond words and demands action.
-As a family we spent many dinner conversations talking about how Scatico could be part of the change we want to see in the world.
-We were forced to ask ourselves hard questions about camp as a place built by white people for white people, and our own shortcomings with regards to inclusion.
+Among the many pivotal events and forces that have shaped our most recent chapter in history is the loud and unequivocal call for racial justice, equity, and access and belonging for historically marginalized identities.
+We are forced to ask ourselves hard questions about camp as a place built by those who have historically held power, for families who share those same privileges, and our own shortcomings with regards to inclusion.
 We are committed to doing the work to better support and prioritize the safety of every member of our community, especially the most marginalized.

 As part of these conversations we worked with a JEDI consultant and laid plans for the ways Scatico could move forward and hold itself accountable.
 We developed the above Mission, Vision and Values statements to serve as our guiding principles, and to push us to take stock of our blind spots.